th2-net/th2-common-j/README.md

     * --contextName - the context name to search connect parameters in Kube config
     * --dictionaries - the mapping between a dictionary in infra schema and a dictionary type in the format:
       `--dictionaries <dictionary name>=<dictionary type >[ <dictionary name>=<dictionary type >]`.
-      It can be useful when you required dictionaries to start box.
+      It can be useful when you required dictionaries to start a specific box.

-    Their usage is discovered further.
+    Their usage is disclosed further.

 1. Create factory with a namespace in Kubernetes and the name of the target th2 box from Kubernetes:
     ```